What Is Reverse Engineering?

 - Disassemblers (e.g., IDA Pro).
 A disassembler parses the application to create assembly code.
 Decompilers can convert binary code into native code, although they are not available for all architectures.

 - Debuggers.
 Reversers use debuggers to control the execution of a program to get an idea of what actions it performs at runtime.
-They also allow the engineer to control certain aspects of the program while running, such as areas of program memory.
+They also allow the engineer to control certain aspects of the program while running, such as program memory areas.
 This allows a better understanding of the program's actions and their impact on the system or network.

 - PE viewers (CFF Explorer, PE Explorer).
 For example, PE viewers (for the Windows Portable Executable File format) extract essential information from executable files to provide a dependency view.